UPS Systems becomes a member of JOSCAR

-Much of the function of an on-line UPS is to clean up irregularities within the mains power supply.
+Much of the function of an on-line UPS is to clean up irregularities in the mains power supply.
 These aberrations typically last for very short periods of time, five seconds being regarded as a long time.
-However there are occasions when there is a complete loss of power.
+However, there are occasions when there is a complete loss of power.
 If such a situation occurs the UPS will take up the load using battery power, and if you have a generator connected the UPS will act as a power bridge between the loss of power and the connected generator or generators taking up the load.

 On-line UPS will give a break-free electrical supply in the event of mains power failure and also a break-free connection when the system reverts back to mains power once the problem has passed.
-It will also provide you with an automatic system bypass to mains, if an overload or fault condition occurs.
+It will also provide you with an automatic system bypass to mains if an overload or fault condition occurs.

 These are simple and less expensive UPS that provide only basic protection.
 In normal situations, the UPS passes the mains power directly to the load.
 The mains power provides a single DC line which keeps the battery charged.
 When the UPS detects reduced voltage, it turns on the inverter to power the load directly from the battery.
 These systems are relatively slow (switching time of longer than 3 milliseconds), and the delay between mains power loss and inverter startup can be long enough to disrupt the operation of sensitive electronics.
-Off-line UPS technology does not provide full power conditioning, but may use a simple filter to clip spikes and electrical noise.
+Off-line UPS technology does not provide full power conditioning but may use a simple filter to clip spikes and electrical noise.

 Line interactive systems contain an off-line inverter and a transformer to supply to the load.
 In the event of a mains failure, the inverter is started and switched to the transformer to provide the output.
-The transformer is used to provide line conditioning however it also maintains output on its secondary briefly when a total outage occurs increasing the hold up time of the UPS.
+The transformer is used to provide line conditioning however it also maintains output on its secondary briefly when a total outage occurs increasing the hold-up time of the UPS.
 This results in a break in the output of a few milliseconds or less and is thus faster than a simple off-line UPS.

 There is another type of UPS called a rotary UPS.
-These rely on kinetic energy stored in a large fly wheel to generate electricity until generators can take over, and do not rely on batteries.
+These rely on kinetic energy stored in a large flywheel to generate electricity until generators can take over, and do not rely on batteries.
 Rotary UPS (sometimes called flywheel UPS) are considered as an alternative to static UPS systems for very large installations only.
 Having said that, some rotary UPS do incorporate batteries as well, but coupling with generators is more usual.
-As the fly wheel starts to slow, the generator, which has now had time to come on-line takes up the load.
+As the flywheel starts to slow, the generator, which has now had time to come on-line takes up the load.

 When specifying Standby Power, make it clear if it is to be for either single or three phase electrical supply.